papito/ballot/README.md

     docker pull papito/ballot:latest
     docker run -td -p8080:8080 --name ballot -e"REDIS_URL=[redis host]" -e"HTTP_HOST=http://your optional ballot host"  papito/ballot:latest

-## Integrations

-Ballot is not meant to be integrated with systems like Slack or JIRA.
-It is meant to be a frictionless voting tool, and any integration with 3rd-party systems is:

-  * More unnecessary work
-  * Extra clicks for a task that should be very simple

-Users in a voting session already *know* what story they are discussing.
-The voting cards don't need to know what it is.
-The group uses Ballot to take a vote, enter the result into whatever system they leverage, and that's it.

 ## Development setup

 ### Prerequisites